gedrutten/Portfolio/content/3644QCA/Day11.md

         {{< figure src="/img/3644QCA/day11/IMG_4946.jpg" link="/img/3644QCA/day11/IMG_4946.jpg" >}}
     </div>
     <div class="6u 12u$(medium)">
         Some graffiti on campus.
-It seems the security cameras dont cover the stairwells, so that's where the creatives seem to get out their pens and make their mark.
+It seems the security cameras don't cover the stairwells, so that's where the creatives seem to get out their pens and make their mark.
     </div>
 </div>